pratikjagrut/go-tutorial/18_channels/README.md

 ## Buffered channel

 Channels can be buffered.
-Provide the buffer length as the second argument to make to initialize a buffered channel.
+Provide the buffer length as the second argument in `make()` to initialize a buffered channel.

 `ch := make(chan int, 100)`